Gharjamai

 The term gharjamai, in Hindi, refers to a resident son-in-law who lives in a house of his wife's family.

 Etymology

-The word Gharjamai is a compound of two words : Ghar and Jamai.
+The word Gharjamai is a compound of two words: Ghar and Jamai.
 The word Ghar is derived from Sanskrit word Gr̥ha (गृह) meaning house and Jamai is derived from Sanskrit word jāmātr̥ (जामातृ) meaning son in law.
-Thus Gharjamai refers to resident son in law.
+Thus Gharjamai refers to the resident son-in-law.

 Definition

 A man who lives in a house of his wife is known as Gharjamai.
 He usually lives with his wife's family or depends on his wife's family for support.
 The term carries a social stigma, as husband is traditionally considered responsible for running the household and depending on the wife's family for support is held in a negative view.
 In more modern usage, the overall financial position of the son-in-law is considered and taken into account when using this label; if, for example, the son-in-law possesses land or other property, he is not considered a Gharjamai.
 Varying definitions exist, however.
 Films and TV serials both with a serious and light hearted view have been made about this phenomenon.